 While forestry is an important activity at the national level, of which about half the volume is absorbed by local processing and production, due to a lack of information and training, due to a lack of rigorous management, it is not sufficiently respectful of the exceptional environment enjoyed by the country.

-Although Romania has allocated 30% of its resources to soil and water protection, only 5% of its total area is devoted to biodiversity conservation.
+Although Romania had allocated 30% of its resources to soil and water protection, only 5% of its total area had been devoted to biodiversity conservation.

-Despite its medium elevation, the Carpathian arch is home to the largest uninterrupted forest in Europe, a real mosaic of different environments : ancient unexploited exploitation, regeneration forests, coppice forests and pastures.
+Although at medium altitude, the Carpathian arc is home to Europe's largest uninterrupted forest, a veritable mosaic of different environments: old-growth and undeveloped forests, managed forests, regeneration forests and coppice, pastures.

-Management plans are generally very conservative, allowing only small volumes to be cut per hectare.
+Management plans were generally very conservative, allowing only small quantities per hectare to be cut.

-Planned for ten-years periods, they can be modified at the owner’s initiative at the condition to be submitted for review by the experts of the owner’s management unit or experts of the local government in order to decide on a more dynamic, more efficient, more profitable management.
+Established for ten-year periods, they could be modified at the owner's initiative, in consultation with local government experts or the owner's own management unit, in order to decide on more dynamic, more efficient and more profitable management.